feross/detect-proxy/README.md

 # detect-proxy

+### This repo is unmaintained and this technique may not work anymore.

 By [Feross Aboukhadijeh](http://feross.org).

 This code allows a malicious website to **detect whether the user is browsing through a proxy or not** by using image tags.
 Proxies are often used by corporations, political dissidents, and privacy conscience Internet users because they can provide additional security or anonymous Internet browsing.